 Withdrawing from the university should not be confused with dropping a course(s) while remaining enrolled in others.
 Students desiring to drop every course in which they are enrolled are considered withdrawals.
-Students should secure a withdrawal petition from the Registrar's Office, complete it and obtain the signature of the Business Office, the library and the Financial Aid Office.
+Students should secure a withdrawal petition from the Registrar's Office, complete it and obtain the signature of their faculty advisor, Division Director, the library and the Financial Aid Office.
 In cases of illness, students may have someone notify the Registrar who will arrange for withdrawal.